 Marie, Countess of Boulogne was born the youngest daughter of Stephen, King of England and Matilda I, Countess of Boulogne.
 Her father had usurped the crown from her cousin Matilda.
 Matilda’s son Henry would eventually succeed her father as king of England.
 Marie was born during her father’s reign in 1136.
 She had three brothers [read more]

-On this day in history in 1469, Cecily of York was born in Westminster Palace.
+On 20 March 1469, Cecily of York was born in Westminster Palace.
 She was the third daughter of Edward IV and Elizabeth Woodville.
 She was a younger sister of Elizabeth of York, who married Henry VII.
-Her second oldest sister was Mary of York, who died at the age of 14 in [read more]
+Her second oldest sister was Mary of York, who died at the age of 14 in 1482.
+Cecily was [read more]

-On this day in history in 1485, Anne Neville died.
 Anne Neville was born to Richard Neville, the 16th Earl of Warwick, also known as the Kingmaker and Anne de Beauchamp.
 She was born at Warwick Castle and was the younger sister of Isabella, Duchess of Clarence.
 Anne was married to Edward of Westminster, the Lancastrian heir to the throne in the middle of the [read more]